-What makes these often-enormous animals so interesting is that they lived side-by-side humans and other early human species, which means we have more than just fossilised bone fragments to learn from – we have cave art, sculpture, tools and even cooking utensils that we can use to build our understanding.
+What makes these often-enormous animals so interesting is that they lived and evolved side-by-side humans and other early human species, which means we have more than just fossilised bone fragments to learn from – we have cave art, sculpture, tools and even cooking utensils that we can use to build our understanding.

 Ross Barnett is a palaeontologist, whose recent book The Missing Lynx: The Past and Future of Britain’s Lost Mammals (£16.99, Bloomsbury Wildlife) explores the story of Britain’s lost megafauna.